 Today you visit Monet’s house and garden.
 You have all seen Monet’s paintings reproduced in calendars and birthday cards, but to be here, in this spectacular display of colour, is simply an unforgettable experience.
 In the Japanese inspired water garden, shaded by a great willow tree and surrounded by bamboo trees, rhododendrons and azaleas, is the lily pond, where the famous Les Nymphéas or Water Lilies were painted.
 Inside the house is also outstanding.

 After breakfast we enjoy a guided tour of the wonderfully preserved historic centre of Tours.
 The city’s rich and varied history stretches back as far as the Gallo-Roman period, later becoming the medieval capital of France and seat of the French monarchy.
 This afternoon we visit Chenonceau, home of Mary Queen of Scots and probably the most stately of the Loire châteaux, majestically hovering on the waters of the River Cher.
 Later we return to the hotel.
-This evening you dine in a charming restaurant, full of atmosphere so unique to France.

 This morning we visit the stunning UNESCO World Heritage Site, Fontevraud Abbey, for a guided tour.
 Arguably the greatest monastic establishment left standing in France, the Abbey was once one of the richest and most powerful royal retreats in the world.
 Next we head to Saumur, described as the ‘pearl of Anjou’, the town is a delightful spot to stop for lunch and wander amongst its magnificent architectural heritage.
-No visit here would be complete without sampling some of this famous produce, so this afternoon we visit the Ackermann wine cellars for a tasting of some of their award-winning Saumur wines.
+No visit here would be complete without sampling some of this famous produce, so this afternoon we visit the Ackerman wine cellars for a tasting of some of their award-winning Saumur wines.

 This morning we visit the charming town of Chinon, medieval in character dominated by the imposing castle where Joan of Arc first met the Dauphin.
 You have time to explore this lovely town.
 In the afternoon, we make our way down the beautiful Loire Valley to the Château Villandry, famous for its unique gardens, consisting largely of colourful vegetables.